FIM Endurance World Championship

 The Endurance World Championship (FIM EWC) is the premier worldwide endurance championship in motorcycle road racing.
 The championship season consists of a series of endurance races (with a duration of six, eight, twelve or twenty-four hours) held on permanent racing facilities.
 The results of each race are combined to determine three World Championships – riders, teams and manufacturers.

-Until 2016, the championship was held on a yearly basis, but in order to take advantage of the winter break in MotoGP and WorldSBK season, since September 2016 it runs from September to July, with the European races held in September, and then spring and summer of the next year.
-Scheduling arrangements for the 2020 and 2021 COVID-19 years were different.
+Since 2022, the championship has consisted of four races, with the season beginning with the 24 Heures Motos at the Le Mans Bugatti Circuit and finishing at Circuit Paul Ricard for the Bol d’Or.
+The championship currently visits France twice, as well as Belgium and Japan.

 History

 The long-distance races appeared almost at the same time of the invention of the internal combustion engine at the end of the 19th century, with races being held between major cities such as Paris-Rouen in 1894, Paris-Bordeaux, Paris-Madrid and others.
 In those years cars and motos raced together, competing for speed (fastest time) or regularity (achieving a certain objective time).
 These races on open roads were very dangerous, and the successive fatal tragedies (such as 1903 Paris-Madrid) move the race to roads closed to normal traffic (before the creation of real racing circuits) led to the separation of cars and motos, and the long-distance races turning into rallies.

 The Bol d'Or (most famous and prestigious Endurance race) was held for the first time in 1922 on the circuit of Vaujours, near Paris (a beaten-earth road circuit used since 1888 for 24-hour competitions for bicycles).

 Other endurance races were created after World War II, such as 24 Hour Race in Warsage (Belgium) in 1951, the 500 Miles of Thruxton in 1955, the 24 Hours of Montjuich in Barcelona in 1957, and the 24 hours of Monza (Italy) in 1959..
 At the beginning, most races were held over 24 Hours, but soon shorter races were introduced, defined in terms either of distance (500 Miles, 1000 Miles, and much later even 200 Miles) or of time (12 Hours, 8 Hours or 6 Hours).

 The series was founded in 1960 as the FIM Endurance Cup.
 Initially it was made up of four races: Thruxton 500, 24 hours of Montjuïc, 24 hours of Warsage and the Bol d'Or.